CollectiveAccessProject/HINTImageViewer/README.md

 TODO
 ----
-*  Reduce or eliminate the number of dependencies; in particular eliminate the dependency on jQuery-UI
+*  Reduce or eliminate the number of dependencies; in particular eliminate the dependency on jQuery-UI and CollectiveAccess ca.genericpanel.js library
 *  Add support for tiled image formats other than Tilepic
 *  Reimplement touch event support (stripped from current code)
 *  Make available via Bower, et al.